Virtualization Getting Started Guide

 - Virtual Function I/O (VFIO) is a new kernel driver in Red Hat Enterprise Linux 7 that provides virtual machines with high performance access to physical hardware.VFIO attaches PCI devices on the host system directly to virtual machines, providing guests with exclusive access to PCI devices for a range of tasks.
 This enables PCI devices to appear and behave as if they were physically attached to the guest virtual machine.VFIO improves on previous PCI device assignment architecture by moving device assignment out of the KVM hypervisor, and enforcing device isolation at the kernel level.
 VFIO offers better security and is compatible with secure boot.
 It is the default device assignment mechanism in Red Hat Enterprise Linux 7.VFIO increases the number of assigned devices to 32 in Red Hat Enterprise Linux 7, up from a maximum 8 devices in Red Hat Enterprise Linux 6.
 VFIO also supports assignment of NVIDIA GPUs.

-NoteFor more information on VFIO device assignment, refer to the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+NoteFor more information on VFIO device assignment, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.

 - USB, PCI, and SCSI passthrough